greg-raven/Uncommon-Sense/_posts/2019-05-13-labor-is-not-the-source-of-wealth.md

 ---
-title: 'Labor is not the source of wealth'
+title: "Labor is not the source of wealth"
 layout: post
 categories:
 - economics